NSA Deletes 'Honesty' and 'Openness' From Core Values - Slashdot

 As per subject.

-Not exactly a long-held core value (Score:4, Interesting)
+Not exactly a long-held core value (Score:5, Insightful)

 It's an improvement (Score:3)